-Python decorators are a powerful feature that allows developers to modify the behavior of functions or classes without altering their code.
-Decorators are widely used for logging, authentication, caching, and more.
+Python decorators are one of the most elegant and versatile tools in a developer’s toolkit.
+They allow you to modify the behavior of functions or classes without changing their underlying code.
+Decorators are commonly used for logging, authentication, caching, and performance tracking — helping you write cleaner, more maintainable code.

 What Are Python Decorators?